 The laboratory work in the Department of Surgery includes Surgical Exercises and Clinics.
 The course in surgical exercises comprises sixteen periods of three hours each, in which the student is required to perform all the important operations on horses and cattle.
-The animal for a given exercise is placed under general anaesthesia, which is maintained until the close of the period, when the subject is destroyed.
+The animal for a given exercise is placed under subject is destroyed.
 The maintenance of chloroform anaesthesia for three consecutive hours gives the student valuable experience in the technique of general anaesthesia, for which there is a constantly increasing demand.
 Strict method is enforced in relation to asepsis and antisepsis, arrest of hemorrhage, suturing, and dressing, so that, while acquiring skill and knowledge of the appearance, resistance, and general character of living tissues, the student also forms proper habits in surgical procedure.